martinpaljak/ant-javacard/README.md

    * `aid` attribute - AID (hex) of the package.
 Recommended - or set to the 5 first bytes of the applet AID if left unspecified.
    * `output` attribute - path where to save the generated CAP file.
 Optional, see below for variables.
    * `export` attribtue - path (folder) where to place the JAR and generated EXP file.
 Optional.
+   * `exportmap` attribtue - if set to true, use pre-defined export file.
+Optional.
    * `jar` attribute - path where to save the generated archive JAR file.
 Optional.
    * `jca` attribute - path where to save the generated JavaCard Assembly (JCA) file.
 Optional.
    * `verify` attribute - if set to false, disables verification of the resulting CAP file with offcardeverifier.
 Optional.